oomichi/miscellany/raspberry/README.rst

  [JBL Flip 3]# quit

 After connecting, the prompt is changed to the device name like the above.
+If failing, don't give up and try it again after rebooting.

 Create ~/.asoundrc file::